ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/integrating_vio.md

-# Using VIO to Augment Robot Odometry
+# Using VIO to Augment Robot Odometry { #using-vio-to-augment-robot-odometry }

 ## Overview